Gayashan55/GRP_98-ITPM-new/README.md

+Group 98
+        Contributers
+Dias N.T.G.P 		    IT21 025358
+Herath M.H.S.M 		  IT21 114144
+L.W.S.L Senarathna  IT21014604
+Muthukumarana R.P 	IT21 007088

 # Garbage Management System

-The Garbage Management System is a web-based application developed using PHP and MySQL database.
+The Garbage Management System is a web-based application developed using the MERN stack (MongoDB, Express.js, React, Node.js).
 It consists of three modules: Admin, Driver, and User.

 ## Admin Module